Eckerd Connects’ Brevard Supervised Family Visitation

 This program has been reviewed and it was determined that this program lacks the type of published, peer-reviewed research that meets the CEBC criteria for a scientific rating of 1 – 5.
 Therefore, the program has been given the classification of "NR - Not able to be Rated."
 It was reviewed because it was identified by the topic expert as a program being used in the field, or it is being marketed and/or used in California with children receiving services from child welfare or related systems and their parents/caregivers.
 Some programs that are not rated may have published, peer-reviewed research that does not meet the above stated criteria or may have eligible studies that have not yet been published in the peer-reviewed literature.
 For more information on the "NR - Not able to be Rated" classification, please see the Scientific Rating Scale.

-Currently, there are no published, peer-reviewed research studies for Eckerd Family Visitation Services.
+Currently, there are no published, peer-reviewed research studies for Eckerd Connects’ Brevard Supervised Family Visitation.

-No reference materials are currently available for Eckerd Family Visitation Services.
+No reference materials are currently available for Eckerd Connects’ Brevard Supervised Family Visitation.

 - Stanley Brizz

 - Email: email@example.com

 - Fax: (321) 253-0042